-Do not upload your physical exam or any other documents that contain your medical history other than those requested by Exxat.
-Please make sure to retain a copy of your actual physical exam form, as that is not uploaded to Exxat, but will be required to participate and rotate at all hospital locations.
+Do not upload your physical exam or any other documents that contain your medical history other than immunization records.
+Program faculty and staff do not have access to your confidential health records so please make sure to retain a copy of your actual physical exam form, as that is not uploaded to Exxat, but may be required to participate and rotate at all hospital locations.
+Students are required to provide their electronic signature authorizing the program to share their immunization and screening results with clinical sites.
+(A3.19)

-In addition to the PA Program's Health Care Clearance process, Pace University has its own immunization requirements which students must meet.
+In addition to the PA Program's Health Care Clearance process, Pace University has its own immunization requirements which students must meet (see Pace University Immunization Policy below.)

 It is the student's responsibility to read all the instructions on each form and ensure all paperwork is filled out correctly by health care providers.
 Please note: Some of these forms may require additional documentation to be submitted and the signature of the health care provider; students should read each form completely and carefully.